Nootka's Code of Conduct

 The behaviours cited are examples and not an all-inclusive list.

 Students may only use portable electronic devices with the permission of a staff member.
 They are not to be used during unstructured times, including before or after school and at recess or lunch.
 We cannot be responsible for the loss or damage of these items.
 If repeated violation of this policy occurs, the device may be kept in the school’s office until it is picked up by the student’s family.

 - Review this document from time to time and discuss it with your child.
 Lead by example.

 - Develop a respectful relationship with the teachers, support staff and other families.

 - Monitor your child’s use of technology, including their amount of screen time, and use of messaging tools or social media.

 The Code of Conduct applies while at school, at a school-related activity or in other circumstances where engaging in the activity will have impact on the school environment.
 We will focus on consequences that are restorative rather than punitive, wherever possible and appropriate.
-The frequency and severity of unacceptable conduct along with the age and maturity of the student will be considered in determining appropriate consequences.
+A child’s ability to understand and respond to expectations of socially responsible behaviour increases with age and therefore, the frequency and severity of unacceptable conduct along with the age and maturity of the student will be considered in determining appropriate consequences.
 Special considerations may apply to students with special needs if they are unable to comply due to a disability of an intellectual, physical, sensory, emotional or behavioural nature.
 As circumstances warrant, any or all of the following may be notified: Counsellor, Parents/Guardians, Staff, District Staff, School Liaison Officer, Ministerial Agencies.

 In accordance with the School Act, Sec.
 85(2)(ii) and (d), the Board authorizes the Principal or designate of any school in the district to suspend a student from attendance at school for up to five days.
 Suspensions may be for the following reasons: